Paper Contrast Grades and Variable-Contrast Printing

 How fixed-grade and variable-contrast papers reshape a negative's tonal range, and how enlarger filtration sets contrast under the lens.

 A negative records a fixed range of densities, but no print is obliged to reproduce that range as it stands.
 The printing paper is the second half of the tonal system: it decides how a given span of negative density is mapped onto the scale from paper-base white to maximum black.
+On a glossy fibre-base paper that scale runs from roughly 0.04 logD at the base white to a maximum black, or Dmax, of around 2.1 logD; on resin-coated paper the achievable black is a little lower, and on a matt surface lower still, which is the concrete reason surface choice changes the usable range before you have touched a filter.
 Choosing the wrong relationship leaves a print either flat and grey or harsh and broken, regardless of how the negative was exposed.
 Contrast grade is the name for that relationship, and understanding it is what makes a negative printable rather than merely developed.

 What a Contrast Grade Measures